Eligibility Criteria for MassHealth Doula Providers

 The required MassHealth Doula Provider Training covers how to submit claims for payment and the prior authorization process for MassHealth doula providers.

-MassHealth pays for the following services by MassHealth doula providers per MassHealth member per perinatal period.
-(The perinatal period is the period encompassing pregnancy, labor, and delivery, as well as the 12 months after delivery, regardless of the outcome of the pregnancy.)
+MassHealth pays for the following services provided by MassHealth doula providers per MassHealth member per perinatal period (the perinatal period is defined as the period encompassing pregnancy and labor and delivery, through 12 months following delivery, inclusive of all pregnancy outcomes):

 - Up to eight hours of perinatal visits without prior authorization.

-- MassHealth may pay for visits above these limits, with prior authorization.
+- Visits above these limits require prior authorization.

-- Doulas may bill for any combination of perinatal visits up to 60 minutes and/or perinatal visits between 61 and 90 minutes.
+- Doulas may bill for any combination of perinatal visits up to 60 minutes and/or perinatal visits between 61-90 minutes.

 - Labor and delivery support.

-MassHealth covered doula services can be provided in person and via telehealth in accordance with Subchapter 6 of the Doula Services Manual.
+MassHealth covered doula services can be provided in-person and via telehealth in accordance with Subchapter 6: Doula Services Codes.

 For more information on submitting prior authorization requests, please review the Guidelines for Medical Necessity Determination for Doula Perinatal Visits.